Shahdadkh/tiny-tkinter-gui/README.md

-# tiny-tkinter-gui
+# Tiny Tkinter GUI
-Tiny Tkinter GUI
+Simple and lightweight for a ninja in critical situations, with real-time execution after each save.